EGARRISXN/egxblog/README.md

 ## Technologies Used

-Next.js 14
+Next.js
-Sanity IO
+Sanity
-Shadcn UI
 Tailwind CSS
+Etc.

-Configuration
+## Configuration

 No special configuration is required for basic usage.
 However, check the configuration files for any specific settings.

 ## Customization

 Feel free to customize the blog to suit your preferences.
 Explore the codebase and make changes accordingly.

-## Contributing

-If you'd like to contribute, please follow these guidelines:
-Fork the repository
-Create a new branch
-Make your changes
-Submit a pull request

 ## License